Artificial Intelligence in Banking 2025: Examples & Challenges

 This sector is implementing this from the ground level with a principal aim of climbing heights in customer-centric approaches.
 A significant part of the banking industry concerning its customers is customer relationship management, which includes communicating with them.

 Banking saw a shift in preferences for visiting the locations with the introduction of ATMs.
 These machines allow cash deposit and withdrawal directly communicating with input points on the device, thus, not requiring human assistance at all.
-It was a revolution that led to the growth and demand for artificial intelligence.
+It was a revolution that led to the growth and demand for artificial intelligence in banking.

 Artificial intelligence (AI) technology is being used more and more by banks and other financial institutions for a variety of purposes, such as improving customer service through the use of virtual assistants or credit scoring to correctly determine a borrower’s risk.
 But the battle against fraud and money laundering is one of the most significant applications of AI in banking sector.